greggman/HappyFunTimes/docs/unity/gamepad.md

 and it seemed like a good idea to keep the 2 as similar as possible so if new features are added to one they can hopefully be easily copied to the other.

-What that means is `HFTGamepad` as 2 public properties,
+What that means is `HFTGamepad` has 2 public properties,

     public float[] axes;
     public Button[] buttons;